mskilab-org/gGnome/README.md

     numeric(0)

-* Worth noting is that for 24 chromosomes we represent them with a length 48 GRanges object, separating the two strands.
+* We represent these 24 chromsooems with a GRanges object length 48, separating the two strands.
 When the graph is laid out, it shows no edges has been added.

 ```R